 - Curing Camden is available in Kindle, Nook, and ePub versions.

 Smart reporting.
 Thoughtful writing.
 Careful editing.

-I’m also a college journalism instructor, teaching on-site and online since 2010.
-I’m currently an adjunct at Villanova University, the University of Delaware, and the University of Massachusetts.
-My courses include Journalism Practices, Journalism (online course), News Reporting & Writing, Feature Writing, and Health Journalism.
+I’m also a college journalism instructor, teaching on-site and online for Villanova University since 2010.
+My courses include Journalism Practices and Feature Writing.

 Articles & blog posts

 - “Christina is a professional from head to toe.
-She goes above and beyond, executes precisely on any editorial/content strategy, and makes sure her copy is relevant and clean.” – Chris Seper, CEO, MedCity Media
+She goes above and beyond, executes precisely on any editorial/content strategy, and makes sure her copy is relevant and clean.” – Chris Seper, vice president of healthcare, Breaking Media

 - “Christina is a reliable freelancer who writes thoroughly researched, concise and informative stories on any topic we throw her way.
 We can always count on her to turn around assignments on time and in great shape.” – Megan Sullivan, managing editor, McNeill Group (Lodging)